jsliu02/magi_msvgd/README.md

 * `torch` or `tensorflow`

 # Documentation
-See Chapter 5.4 of the thesis PDF for package documentation and a usage tutorial.
+See `magi_msvgd_documentation.pdf` for detailed documentation and a usage example.
+The same example is included in the full thesis, but the stand-alone documentation was re-written with the intent to provide a clear reference and guide for users and contains fixes, clarifications, and cleaner organization.